ReInHerit/digital-hub/content/news/2024-03-25-reinherit-toolkit-workshop-crea-cultura-festival-2024-foligno-it.md

 Interesting **takeaways** and insights that emerged from the discussion:

 > * The **Chatbot** responds correctly to several questions and “prompt" helps in this direction.
-> * Mainly it doesn't answer questions about visitors' curiosities, the ones that the curators didn't write in the description forms.
+> * Mainly it doesn't answer **questions** about visitors' curiosities, the ones that the curators didn't write in the description forms.
 > * **FaceFit** works with different skin-tones.
 It worked correctly with both whites and blacks.
-> * The reaction of the young students during the interaction experience was enjoyment, enthusiasm, and smiles.
+> * The **response** of the young students during the interaction experience was enjoyment, enthusiasm, and smiles.
 Some wanted to receive the result of the interaction via e-mail, despite the fact that it was only a test.

 ![ReInHerit WS_ CREA Cultura Festival](https://ucarecdn.com/c9101c96-3c14-4eb8-85fd-d33b1ec227f6/ "ReInHerit WS_ CREA Cultura Festival")